 Only use the best/most reputable sites though, you don’t want to overload people with all the places you’ve been mentioned.
 Choose the top ones and remove the rest!
 (This is why it’s important to keep your portfolio, and LinkedIn profile, updated.)

 If you’re frustrated with your being able to find new clients for your freelance business, or are ready to take it to the next level, use these tips to get mentioned in the media.
 I promise it will help you grow your portfolio, build your reputation, and land well-paying clients.

-To learn more, sign up for my workshop training that dives into further detail about how to get mentioned in the media, a little-known secret for ensuring your pitches get accepted.
-Plus, you’ll get a bonus cheat sheet with editor names and email addresses and a bonus publishing checklist.
+To learn more, sign up for my Get Mentioned in the Media course that dives into further detail about how to get mentioned in the media, a little-known secret for ensuring your pitches get accepted.

 Need more help?
 Shoot me an email or connect with me on Twitter (@carefulcents) and I’ll be happy to share my experience or answer your questions.